 What You Can Expect: Chalk full of vitamins C and E, Complexion Corrector creams are lighter than BB creams and focuses on color correction.
 It addresses skin issues such as sallowness or redness and also, like the BB cream, it contains SPF.
 If you have acne-prone skin, dull skin, constant redness, or dark spots, CC cream may be right for you.

 Texture: Creamy and Moisturizing (similar to BB Creme)

-What You Can Expect: As its primary focus is anti-aging, it is a super cream combining both the benefits of BB and CC creams.
+What You Can Expect: As DD creams primary focus is anti-aging, it is also a super cream combining the benefits of BB and CC creams.
 The anti-aging properties of the DD cream work to diminish wrinkles and fine lines.
 Additionally, DD creams will help balance skin tones and protect the most sensitive areas of your skin.